TomArcher/technical-blog/content/posts/how-ai-reads-code/index.md

 That is why an AI sometimes finishes your thought before you finish typing.
 It is not reading your mind; it is reading the echoes of every mind that came before you.

 And that, in its strange, approximate way, is a kind of understanding.

 ---

+If you'd like to see how these ideas translate into math and geometry, continue with [Inside the Mind of a Model: How AI Turns Meaning into Math](/posts/how-ai-turns-meaning-into-math/).

+---